shivangikhare5/ds200/README.md

 #### Datasets used:
-State level Literacy rate in % from 1951-2011 and Gender based Literacy rate in % from 1951-2011 [1]
+State level Literacy rate in % from 1951-2011 and Gender based Literacy rate in % from 1951-2011 [1] The python file (main.py) generates the plots from the datasets.

 ### 1. Bar Plot
   <img src="plots/Bar_plot.png"/>